 Classics at Peterhouse

-Peterhouse does not operate a fixed quota of places in Classics, but tends to admit about 3 students each year, and we accept applications for the three-year and four- year course.
+Peterhouse does not operate a fixed quota of places in Classics, but tends to admit 2 students each year, and we accept applications for the three-year and four- year course.
 More information about the course can be found on the University website.
-Peterhouse has one Fellow in Classics: Dr Nicholas Zair (Director of Studies in Classics and in Linguistics).
+Peterhouse has two Fellows in Classics: Dr Nicholas Zair, who specialises in classical linguistics, and Dr Daniel Sutton, who is an ancient historian.

 Applicants to the three-year course are expected to be studying Latin or Classical Greek to A level or equivalent.
 Most applicants will be studying Latin A level; for those with only Greek we may advise taking the four-year course, depending on circumstances.
 Offer holders without A Level Classical Greek will usually participate in a Greek Summer School before arriving as part of the conditions of their offer, and will need to come up to Cambridge a few days early in order to attend a pre-term course.